 • Interest rates can be high if you have bad credit

-• If you can’t repay the loan, your credit score could drop, your future credit applications could be denied and you could even face legal action
+• If you can’t repay the personal loan, you could face legal action and be held personally liable

 Choosing the right kind of startup loan will depend on a few factors, including how long you’ve been in business and how quickly you need money.
 Here’s how to decide on a lender that fits your needs.

 1. Decide how much money you need — and when.
-There’s a limit to how much you can borrow with each lender, so you should choose one that offers enough capital to cover your expenses.
+There’s a limit to how much you can borrow with each lender, so choose one that offers enough capital to cover your expenses.
+Use a business loan calculator to gauge the monthly payments that will fit your budget.
 Also, if you need money immediately, look for a loan that can be funded in days rather than weeks or months.

-2. Find out if you meet a lender’s criteria.
-Requirements vary by loan type and lender, but it’s common for lenders to set eligibility criteria around the length of time you’ve been in business, credit history and revenue.
+2. It’s common for lenders to set eligibility criteria around the length of time you’ve been in business, credit history and revenue.
+Make sure you meet the lender’s loan requirements.

 3. Consider what trade-offs you’re willing to make.
-Startup funding can be tough to find, so you may need to get creative when evaluating loan options.
+Business loans for startups can be tough to find, so you may need to get creative when evaluating loan options.
 For example, a personal loan might work if you’re comfortable with putting your credit on the line.
 Or, if you’re happy to trade equity and rewards for funding, crowdfunding could be a good option.

 4. Compare your options.
-When you have a short list of lenders, you can compare their interest rates, repayment periods and fees before deciding on which one is right for your startup.
+Create a pro-con list of each startup lender’s interest rates, repayment periods and fees before deciding on one.

-While securing funding for a startup may be trickier than for more established businesses, it’s not impossible.
-You might have some success by exploring non-traditional options, like online lenders and crowdfunding, or considering startup-friendly programs, like SBA microloans.
+While getting approved for a startup business loan may be trickier than for more established businesses, it’s not impossible.
+You might have some success by exploring non-traditional options like online lenders and crowdfunding or considering startup-friendly programs like SBA microloans.

-Once you’ve decided on a loan type, you can take the next steps toward getting a startup business loan, which includes comparing lenders, gathering documents and applying.
+Once you’ve decided on a loan type, you can take the next steps to get a startup business loan, which includes comparing lenders, gathering documents and applying.